damianhakert/damianhakert.github.io/source/handbook/sales/vision-demo/index.html.md

 ---
 layout: markdown_page
-title: "UX Demo: Idea to Production"
+title: "Vision Demo: Idea to Production"
 ---

 This demonstration is designed to highlight GitLab’s open set of tools for the software development lifecycle, from idea to production, through chat, issues, planning, merge request, CI, and CD.